 Where Impact Was Analyzed in Prior Environmental Documents Do Proposed Changes Involve New Significant Impacts or Substantially More Severe Impacts?
 Any New Circumstances Involving New Significant Impacts or Substantially More Severe Impacts?
 Any New Information Requiring New Analysis or Verification?
 Prior Environmental Documents' Mitigation Measures Implemented or Addressing Impacts. a.
 Have a substantial adverse effect on a scenic vista?
 SVSP EIR Section 4.14 No No No None b.
 Substantially damage scenic resources, including but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway?
-Same No No No None C. Substantially degrade the existing visual character or quality of the site and its surroundings?
+Same No No No None C. In non-urbanized area, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
+(Public views are those that are experienced from a publicly accessible vantage point.)
+If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality?
 Same No No No None d.
-Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area?
+Create a new source of substantial light or glare, which would adversely affect day or nighttime views in the area?
 Same No No No SVSP EIR MM 4.13-1

 Discussion: Impacts to visual and aesthetic resources were adequately addressed in the SVSP EIR as it relates to the proposed project, and were previously identified as significant and unavoidable.
 There is no significant change in the proposed project that would change the environmental impact for this section.
-The proposed land use change and subdivision map do not introduce development to properties not already planned for development.
+The proposed project does not introduce development to properties not already planned for development.
 The proposed uses are substantially consistent with the build out assumptions and would not increase the severity of already identified significant impacts.